Pylons/pyramid/docs/tutorials/gae/index.rst

 As of :mod:`repoze.bfg` version 0.8, it is possible to run a :mod:`repoze.bfg` application on Google's `App Engine
 <http://code.google.com/appengine/>`_.
 Content from this tutorial was
-contributed by "YoungKing", based on the `"appengine-monkey" tutorial for Pylons <http://code.google.com/p/appengine-monkey/wiki/Pylons>`_.
+contributed by YoungKing, based on the `"appengine-monkey" tutorial for Pylons <http://code.google.com/p/appengine-monkey/wiki/Pylons>`_.
 This tutorial is written in terms of using the command line on a UNIX system; it should be possible to perform similar actions on a Windows system.

-.. note:: :term:`chameleon.zpt` cannot be used on Google App Engine due to GAE environment limitations, so the tutorial is presented in terms of using :term:`Jinja2` as the templating language in the generated BFG application.
+.. note:: :term:`chameleon.zpt` cannot easily be used on Google App Engine due to GAE environment limitations, so the tutorial is presented in terms of using :term:`Jinja2` as the templating language in the generated BFG application.
+It is possible to *use* Chameleon templates on GAE, it's just not possible to *compile* them under GAE.

 #.
 Download Google's `App Engine SDK
    <http://code.google.com/appengine/downloads.html>`_ and install it